bgotthold-usgs/pipeline_USNVC/README.md

     ```

 ## Structure
-- A pipeline processing script should have an entry file which we will infer the pipeline name from.
+- A pipeline processing package should have an entry file which we will infer the pipeline name from.
-- It can implement any number of process methods.
+- It can implement any number of process methods, however, the developer should strive to use the minimum number required.
-- They should be named `process_1(...)`, `process_2(...)`, . . . , `process_nn(...)` ect.
+- The processing methods should be named `process_1(...)`, `process_2(...)`, . . . , `process_nn(...)` ect.
-- Each process method has the same signature described below.
+- Each process method has an identical signature described below.

 ##  Method Signature for `process_nn()`